Angela Borden | Jul 11, 2022

 For these plans, like those with comprehensive coverage, you also choose a medical maximum and deductible.
 The real difference exists in the way the plan pays.
 It provides stated coverage limits for each type of medical treatment covered by the plan.

-For example, in the plan, you may see surgery covered up to $3,000.
+For example, in the Basic plan option, you may see surgery covered up to $3,000.
 This is the limit we pay after you’ve met your deductible.
 You are responsible for paying any charges over the $3,000 limit.
-The plan document and the Inbound USA product page show all the limits for the different types of medical treatment.
+The plan document and the Travel Medical USA Visitor product page show all the limits for the different types of medical treatment.

-Inbound USA is a visitor plan designed specifically for non-U.S. citizens and non-U.S. residents who are traveling outside their home (resident) country to visit the USA.
+Seven Corners Travel Medical USA Visitor insurance is a visitor plan designed specifically for non-U.S. residents who are traveling outside their home (resident) country to visit the USA.
+You are also eligible for this plan if you are from a U.S. territory or are a U.S. expatriate living abroad.

 This plan does not provide coverage through a PPO network.
 Our Seven Corners Assist team can help you find a medical facility if you choose this plan.